 The individual to be examined may have, at his or her own expense, another

 physician of his or her choice present during all

-physical examination, when directed, shall be grounds for suspension of his or
+physical examination, when ordered, shall result in an automatic suspension of his or

-license until the individual submits to the examination if the Department
+license until the individual submits to the examination.

 If the Department or Board finds an individual unable to practice because of

 set forth in this Section, the Department or Board may require that individual

 or designated by the Department or Board, as a condition, term, or restriction